Oscar Llord

 Oscar Joseph Llord (born July 25, 1957) is a Latin music entertainment executive, producer and businessman.
 He is the owner of We R 1 Music Group.
 Llord headed Sony Music Entertainment's Latin division (the Sony Discos label and Sony/ATV Latin publishing) from 1996 through 2003.

-During his tenure, the company rose to dominance in the US Latin music industry and produced, the most prolific crossover campaign of Latin artists in music history (Ricky Martin, Shakira, Marc Anthony, Son by Four, Jennifer Lopez, Elvis Crespo, and Frankie J.).
+During his tenure, the company rose to dominance in the US Latin music industry and produced, a large crossover campaign of Latin artists (Ricky Martin, Shakira, Marc Anthony, Son by Four, Jennifer Lopez, Elvis Crespo, and Frankie J.).
 It was heralded the “Latin Explosion”.
-Billboard Magazine recognized Son by Four's “A Puro Dolor”, which Llord executive produced, the Latin track of the decade in 2009.
-He has also headed EMI US Latin, TH-Rodven Records, Sonotone Music, SBS Entertainment, and owned OLE Music, RTP Records, Extreme Studios, Cuberoot Music Publishing, and the world renown boy band Menudo.
+Billboard Magazine recognized Son by Four's “A Puro Dolor”, which Llord executive produced the Latin track of the decade in 2009.
+He has also headed EMI US Latin, TH-Rodven Records, Sonotone Music, SBS Entertainment, and owned OLE Music, RTP Records, Extreme Studios, Cuberoot Music Publishing, and the boy band Menudo.

 Early life

 Llord was born in Havana, Cuba, and at the age of four, moved with his parents to Long Island, New York.
 They relocated to Miami in 1968, where he learned to play guitar, write songs, and perform in local top 40 music bands.

 The legendary disco label TK records took notice of Llord's songwriting and producing skills in 1978, when one of their stars Celi Bee recorded his song “Give It To Me”.
 That led to an exclusive songwriter-producer contract with TK and allowed him to participate in recording sessions with KC and the Sunshine Band, Timmy Thomas, and Peter Brown.

 When the popularity of disco began to fade, Llord switched over to the field of Latin music where a burgeoning business was starting to emerge.
 Over the next three decades, he went on to become a driving force as a record executive and entrepreneur, expanding the Latin music industry in America to unprecedented heights of success.

 Llord attended high school at Christopher Columbus and Southwest Senior High in Westchester, Florida and earned a degree in Business Administration at Miami Dade College.